 Based on this information, ITR predicts that the ﬁrst half of 2021 will be characterized by recovery before growth accelerates in the later half of this year.
 Growth will likely persist into 2022 and 2023, although the pace of growth will slow throughout this time.
 It’s important to note that ITR does not expect a “full recovery” in US Industrial Production until mid-2022.
 At this point, there is no recession expected in 2021, 2022 or 2023.

 The Impact on Logistics

-The businesses that we work with discuss these challenges on a daily basis.
-Do they take on the responsibility and additional cost of securing a private fleet of drivers and equipment right now?
-Or knowing that the economic outlook predicts a downturn in the economy in 2018, do they engineer a dedicated private fleet solution instead?
+The businesses that we work with discuss these challenges daily.
+Questions that arise include: do they take on the responsibility and additional cost of securing a private ﬂeet or drivers right now?
+Or, knowing that economic outlook may predict a downturn in the future, do they engineer a private fleet solution instead?

 In this example, our goal is to determine the balance between the number of drivers and trucks needed.
 If we know that demand will increase based on the economic outlook, we can determine a strategy that enables additional hiring and equipment procurement as the need arises.

 ITR Economics has provided clear data analysis, a long history of partnership and a level of confidence that enables us to provide an economic outlook for our customers that increases the likelihood of their success.
 By working closely with customers and discussing best practices based on economic data, we can provide effective supply chain management solutions that beneﬁt our customers in the short and long term.

 Dupré’s forward-thinking process demonstrates that we focus on providing our customers with data that directly relates to their unique business.
 Key performance indicators (KPIs) are discussed and macro and micro-level information is infused, as needed, to engineer a solution.
 Once a solution is determined, we execute it.